Social Media Shouldn't Be An Entry-Level Position

 -By Jon-Stephen Stansel

-If I told you that I had a job where I spoke to thousands of people everyday, handled crisis management, customer service, paid advertising, content strategy, and long list of other duties, you’d assume I was pretty high up in my organization, right?
+If I told you that I had a job where I spoke to thousands of people every day, handled crisis management, customer service, paid advertising, content strategy, and a long list of other duties, you’d assume I was pretty high up in my organization, right?
 You’d ask my title expecting something high-level and when I said social media manager your perception would change.
 “Oh, I bet you have a lot of fun!
 Are you just starting with the company?”

 This is a sad fact of life for many social media managers and something the profession needs to overcome.
 Social media has matured and with it, so has the position of social media manager.
 However, it is often seen by most organizations as an entry-level position at best.

 This is a dangerous and costly misconception.
 Social media is far too important to a company’s success to be left up to anyone other than an experienced social media professional.

 Social Media is the Voice of Your Organization

 Social Media is one of the most effective ways to communicate with your audience.
 More and more of your customers are turning to social media to ask questions of your organization and voice their opinions.
 They expect a timely and appropriate response.
 Your social media manager sets the voice and is one of the primary ambassadors of your organization.
 At a moments notice they have the capability to send a message that could reach millions.
 Do you really want to trust a job that important with someone whose only experience is having a lot of followers on their personal Instagram account?

 Social Media is the Front Line of Crisis Communications